 “Double extortion gives hackers additional leverage over their victims,” the CTE Team says.
 “Data exfiltration and the threat of leaking sensitive data gives organizations more reason to comply with hackers’ demands to avoid regulatory, legal, or reputational consequences.
 We’ve seen this from ransomware gangs like Hive, particularly in the healthcare sector.”

 Consistent with other types of cyberthreats, the CTE Team believes hackers will continue to focus their ransomware attacks on smaller organizations.
 “Already, we’re seeing attackers target small-to-midsized businesses (SMBs) and managed service providers (MSPs) rather than larger enterprises.
-SMBs and MSPs lack the same cybersecurity resources and budgets, making it easier for hackers to exploit them.”
+SMBs and MSPs lack the same email security and cybersecurity resources and budgets, making it easier for hackers to exploit them.”

 According to the CTE Team, hackers appear to be favoring the ease and efficiency of targeting smaller businesses over the larger payouts they may earn by attacking big enterprises.

 4. Productivity suite security will supplant email security in 2023